|

 The back side of a large wooden bunny showing the placement of the cross pieces to hold the lumber together securely.

-Step 4 – Adding a Stand for the Wooden Easter Bunny
+Step 4: Add a Stand to the Wooden Easter Bunny

 A plain wood bunny being built out of lumber.
 There is a line showing where the cut will be for the stand on the bottom.

-Once cut attach the bunny to the stand using 2 L brackets on the back side, with small screws.
+Once trimmed, attach the bunny to the stand using two L brackets on the back.
+Secure them with small screws so everything sits firmly in place.

 A wooden bunny being connected to a stand using screws and L brackets.